kisiwu/novice-frame/README.md

 - `/docs/schema`,
 - `/docs/schema?format=postman`.

-You can add more info to the documentation and change the `/docs` prefix to somthing else if you want.
+You can add more info to the documentation and change the `/docs` prefix to something else if you want.

-TODO: LINK TO REFERENCE

 ```ts
 import { Frame } from '@novice1/frame'